michaelklishin/dattrack.js/README.md

 DatTrack was developed as a small code kata excercise and should not be taken seriously.
-This particular version is a JavaScript port of the [original DatTrack](https://github.com/michaelklishin/dattrack), developed to learn about .
+This particular version is a JavaScript port of the [original DatTrack](https://github.com/michaelklishin/dattrack), developed to learn about NPM module development workflow.

 ## Installation